Overcome obstacles by using a translation management system (TMS), which ensures both terminological consistency and data security.

 Quick and efficient translation management is the bread and butter of many companies.
-Many global companies have to provide help desk support in dozens languages to clients around the word who expect almost immediate and, most importantly, helpful answers to their inquiries.
+Many global companies, for example, provide help desk support in dozens of languages to clients around the word.
+They expect almost immediate and, most importantly, helpful answers to their inquiries.

-However, content management isn’t the only benefit of a TMS.
-More importantly, it’s also equipped with a translation base.
-This base, called a translation memory, stores data on terminology and specialized vocabulary, which is easily accessible by translation specialists.
+This base, called a translation memory, stores data on terminology and specialized vocabulary that’s easily accessible by translation specialists.

 The database can also be supplied with data or integrated with CMS or CRM systems.
 For example, you could import a spreadsheet of particular terminology from an Excel file.

 The translation management system is like a virtual command center.

 It has a project management module, which makes it easier to add users to the project and supervise its progress.
 And it also eliminates lots of manual tasks—for example, sending files or comments by email.